rug-compling/dact/manual/index.md

 ## Configuring Dact

-Dact has some preferences you can change it to suit more to your needs.
+Dact has some preferences you can change.
 You can configure the font and colors of the interface.
 You can find these in the Preference window, which you can find in *Edit* menu.
 (On OS X, you will find it in the application menu like any other OS X